 - SSI only or SSI and Social Security benefits on your work record, enter your husband’s or wife’s SSN here.

 Tell us why you disagree with the hearing decision or order.
 If you need additional space, you can attach a separate sheet of paper.
-Include your name and your SSN, and the claimant number if applicable, on any additional pages, and on all correspondence, you send to us.
+Include your name and your SSN, and the claim number if applicable, on any additional pages, and on all correspondence, you send to us.

 Do not complete anything below the line that says “THE SOCIAL SECURITY STAFF WILL COMPLETE THIS PART.”
 We will complete this part of the form when we receive it.